ctm/mb2-doc/README.md

 ## Playtesting

-In theory, mb2 runs 24x7, but I'm not yet paying attention to what goes on there (nor do I have a crash monitor installed).
-I do most of my play-testing on my development machine, but I'd be more than happy to play with others on devctm.com anytime I'm available.
+I try to keep mb2 running 24x7, except when I'm installing new versions.
+However, I don't have a crash monitor installed, so there's always a chance that it'll be down for an extended period when I'm afk.
+I do most of my testing on my development machine, but I'm more than happy to play with others on devctm.com anytime I'm available.

-After the db is in place (even with the horrible interface!), I'll schedule some tournaments and do other things to encourage people to play test.
+After I add https support (even with the horrible interface!), I'll schedule some tournaments and do other things to encourage people to play test.
 Most likely I'll introduce payout structures for tournaments, and add ring games with a rake and allow people to be the